-For those with existing relationships with MPs, you may already have their contact details, but generally MPs are best reached via their parliamentary email addresses.
 Visits should be billed as an opportunity for MPs to see first-hand the work their local pharmacy teams do, as well as to better understand the challenges they face.
 Many MPs will be keen to show their constituents that they are supporting local health services, so it would be useful to emphasise the chance to take photos, collaborate on a local press release, and show support for a highly valued team of health professionals in the local community.
 A template email invitation is included as Appendix 1.
+Once you have secured a visit, you can follow up with some of our MP briefings which can be found on our website at: https://cpe.org.uk/learn-more-about-community-pharmacy/information-for-politicians/

 As well as showcasing community pharmacy, a visit will provide an opportunity to discuss pharmacy policy and the challenges facing the sector.
 Be aware that the visit may be short, due to diary pressures, meaning you will need to be clear about what you want them to understand and how you would like them to support you.
 Be ready for the question: "How do you want me to help?".
-You should highlight the four point plan in response to this question.
-MPs can table questions in Parliament, write privately to Ministers, or make contact with local commissioners and others responsible for planning and delivering local care, and PSNC can help with these follow-up actions.